MST-MRR/IARC-2019/tools/README.md

 ## Real Time Grapher
 Graphs data as it comes in from drone in real time.
 Run with the inter-process communication.

+IF IN UBUNTU: Need to have apt package python-tk otherwise the IPC will throw weird errors!

 Currently is most easily __implemented with rtg_cache__.

 Created and managed by *rtg_cache*, outputs with matplotlib.